aica-technology/api/docs/docs/reference/custom-components/03-component-descriptions.md

 # Describing a component

-To fully support custom components in the AICA application framework, it is crucial to have a consistent means of describing individual components and the interfaces they provide.
+To fully support custom components in the AICA System, it is crucial to have a consistent means of describing individual components and the interfaces they provide.
 A machine-readable component description should contain all necessary information to procedurally generate documentation, frontend visualisations and backend services for any new component.